ryonakano/reco/README.md

 ### Writing Some Code

-We follow the [coding style of elementary OS](https://elementary.io/docs/code/reference#code-style) and [its Human Interface Guidelines](https://elementary.io/docs/human-interface-guidelines#human-interface-guidelines), please try to respect them.
+We follow [the coding style of elementary OS](https://docs.elementary.io/develop/writing-apps/code-style) and [its Human Interface Guidelines](https://docs.elementary.io/hig/).
+Try to respect them.

 ### Translating This App